Bigfoot: Gigantopithecus

 Bigfoot proponents Grover Krantz and Geoffrey H. Bourne both believed that Bigfoot could be a relict population of the extinct southeast Asian ape species Gigantopithecus blacki.
 According to Bourne, G. blacki may have followed the many other species of animals that migrated across the Bering land bridge to the Americas.
 To date, no Gigantopithecus fossils have been found in the Americas.
 In Asia, the only recovered fossils have been of mandibles and teeth, leaving uncertainty about G. blackis locomotion.
 Krantz has argued that G. blacki could have been bipedal, based on his extrapolation from the shape of its mandible.
 However, the relevant part of the mandible is not present in any fossils.
 The consensus view is that G. blacki was quadrupedal, as its enormous mass would have made it difficult for it to adopt a bipedal gait.

 Anthropologist Matt Cartmill criticizes the G. blacki hypothesis:

 The trouble with this account is that Gigantopithecus was not a hominin and maybe not even a crown group hominoid; yet the physical evidence implies that Bigfoot is an upright biped with buttocks and a long, stout, permanently adducted hallux.
 These are hominin autapomorphies, not found in other mammals or other bipeds.
 It seems unlikely that Gigantopithecus would have evolved these uniquely hominin traits in parallel.

 Paleoanthropologist Bernard G. Campbell writes: "That Gigantopithecus is in fact extinct has been questioned by those who believe it survives as the Yeti of the Himalayas and the Sasquatch of the north-west American coast.
 But the evidence for these creatures is not convincing."

 Extinct hominidae

-Primatologist John R. Napier and anthropologist Gordon Strasenburg have suggested a species of Paranthropus as a possible candidate for Bigfoot's identity, such as Paranthropus robustus, with its gorilla-like crested skull and bipedal gait —despite the fact that fossils of Paranthropus are found only in Africa.
+Primatologist John R. Napier and anthropologist Gordon Strasenburg have suggested a species of Paranthropus as a possible candidate for Bigfoot's identity, such as Paranthropus robustus, with its gorilla-like crested skull and bipedal gait.

 Michael Rugg of the Bigfoot Discovery Museum presented a comparison between human, Gigantopithecus, and Meganthropus skulls (reconstructions made by Grover Krantz) in episodes 131 and 132 of the Bigfoot Discovery Museum Show.
 Bigfoot enthusiasts that think Bigfoot may be the "missing link" between apes and humans have promoted the idea that Bigfoot is a descendant of Gigantopithecus blacki, but that ape diverged from orangutans around 12 million years ago and is not related to humans.

 Some suggest Neanderthal, Homo erectus, or Homo heidelbergensis to be the creature, but, like all other great apes, no remains of any of those species have been found in the Americas.